microsoft/LightGBM/docs/GPU-Windows.md

 Generating done
 ```

-This is straightforward, as cmake is providing a large help into locating the correct elements.
+This is straightforward, as CMake is providing a large help into locating the correct elements.

 ---